alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 [Apply for a licence](https://www.gov.uk/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences#veterinary-licences) if you don’t have one.

-You don’t need one of these licences for ‘over the counter’ medicines classed as AVM-GSL.
+You don’t need one of these licences for ‘over the counter’ medicines classed as 'AVM-GSL'.
 You can check classifications on the Veterinary Medicines Directorate (VMD) [product information database](http://www.vmd.defra.gov.uk/ProductInformationDatabase/Search.aspx).

 ##Export certificates